YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 Changes the decimal value for the maximum allowable record size.
 Use the -RECORD_MAX_SIZE qualifier only in conjunction with the -FILEHEADER qualifier.
 Reducing RECORD_MAX_SIZE can restrict access to existing data and cause YottaDB to report errors.
 Do not create incompatible key and record sizes.

 Before making a permanent change to the records size using DSE, use GDE to check that the appropriate Global Directory contains the same record size for the region.
 This prepares for future MUPIP CREATEs and performs a consistency check on the key and record size values.
-For more information on key and record sizes, refer to `Chapter 4: “Global Directory Editor” <./gde.html>`_.
+For more information on key and record sizes, refer to `Chapter 4: “Global Directory Editor (GDE)” <gde.html>`__.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 -REF[ERENCE_COUNT]=reference_count